citusdata/pg_shard-old/README.md

 pg\_shard is a sharding extension for PostgreSQL.
 The extension shards and replicates your PostgreSQL tables for horizontal scale and high availability.
 It also natively distributes SQL statements, without requiring any changes to your application logic.

-As a standalone extension, pg\_shard addresses many NoSQL use-cases.
+As a standalone extension, pg\_shard addresses many NoSQL use cases.
 In addition, you get SQL's expressiveness and PostgreSQL's powerful features, such as diverse indexes and semi-structured data types.
-Further, you can configure different replication set-ups using PostgreSQL's streaming replication, or easily upgrade your pg\_shard to CitusDB to boost your analytic query performance.
+Further, you can configure different replication setups using PostgreSQL's streaming replication, or easily upgrade your pg\_shard to CitusDB to boost your analytic query performance.

 This Readme serves as a Quick Start Guide.
-We provide more details on sharding, shard rebalancing, and distributed consistency in here [XXX:link], and also go over some frequently asked questions.
+We provide more details on sharding, shard rebalancing, and distributed consistency in our webpage [XXX:link], and also go over some frequently asked questions.
 Also, we're actively working on improving pg\_shard, and welcome your feedback and questions in our mailing lists [XXX:link].

 ## Building